new to the gluten free journey?

 Corn is a Very Commonly Added Component in Supplements

 If you have stayed up to date with current literature and research regarding corn gluten, then you are aware of Gluten Free Society’s stance on this problem.
 If you are not aware, go here now and catch up.
 Corn based fillers are extremely common in supplement products.
 As a matter of fact, most brands of vitamin C are derived from corn.
 This is one of the many reasons why vitamin C formulations cause reactions in patients with gluten intolerance issues.
 As corn is easily hidden and disguised in many ways, I have put together a list of terms you will want to be aware of to avoid this contaminant in your supplements.
-If you are in need of probiotics and vitamin supplements without gluten, you can go here.

 What is The Solution to Malnutrition Issues in Those With Gluten Sensitivity?